 How to Pick the Best Criminal Lawyer for your California Criminal Charge?

-Trial Victories are a Great Place to Start: Compare How Often Joseph Goes to Trial and How Often he Wins with Any Lawyer in California
+Trial Victories are a Great Place to Start: Compare How Often Tully & Weiss Goes to Trial and How Often They Win with Any Lawyer in California

-If you are looking for the best criminal lawyer in Contra Costa, Alameda, San Francisco, Santa Clara and other California criminal courts, we suggest you look at criminal trial victories.
-Experience in a court room, building a defense, sharing a case with a jury, engaging the prosecutor, and fighting for victory are not skills one learns as a clerk or in an office.
+If you are looking for the best criminal lawyer in California, we suggest you look at criminal trial victories.
+Experience in a courtroom, building a defense, sharing a case with a jury, engaging the prosecutor, and fighting for victory are not skills one learns as a clerk or in an office.

-Criminal defense attorney Joseph M. Tully in California has a stellar track record defending people at trial and working hard to have them found “Not Guilty”.
+California criminal defense attorney Joseph M. Tully in California has a stellar track record defending people at trial and working hard to have them found “Not Guilty”.
+He leads a talented team of criminal defense attorneys that all fight for Justice for their clients.

 Prosecutors look closely at the defense lawyer’s track record as one element they consider in reducing or dismissing charges.
-That’s a good time to have Joseph Tully at your side.
+That’s a good time to have Joseph Tully and Tully & Weiss at your side.

 A Sampling of Recent Attorney Joseph Tully’s Trial Victories

 Success at trial is an important factor to consider when hiring a criminal defense attorney.
 A conviction can destroy a person’s life, ruin their family, and cost a lifetime of sorrows.
-Mr. Tully has nearly two decades of criminal law experience, and specifically, dozens of victorious trials.
-Over the past three years alone he has not lost a single felony case.
+Mr. Tully and the firm have two decades of criminal law experience, and specifically, scores of victorious trials.

 Not including successful dismissals and plea bargains, at trial Joseph Tully won: